 A constantly changing economic and political landscape can make it really difficult to know whether you’re on track for a comfortable retirement or not, so if you’re not sure, it’s worth thinking about getting a pension review so you know exactly where you stand.
 Learn more in our guide How does inflation affect my pension?

 There are plenty of mediocre pensions out there with high charges or poor performance (or both).
-But nearly all of them are still better than not saving any money at all.
+But nearly all of them are still better than not saving any money at all, regardless of what happens in the Budget.
 It’s never too late to get started and the cost of delay is huge; putting off starting a pension for around 7 years will have the effect of halving the eventual income you get in retirement.

 If you’re just getting started with pensions, read our guide Your five-step guide to starting a pension in your 50s or if you’re looking for ways to give your pension a boost, check out our article How to boost your retirement income.